 Table of Contents

-What’s a Boxer Dog?
+What’s the Boxer Dog?

 The Boxer is a dog that’s full of energy, often giving off a cheerful vibe.
 They are playful yet intelligent, and dogs that prefer company.
 The unwavering loyalty and companionship are what Boxer owners love the most about this breed.